joeaoregan/LIT-Yr3-Graphics/README.md

 House that moves with mouse cursor, drawn from a collection of points using PShape

 - The original star shape code is included, and a modified Processing.js compatible version
-- I modified the original house code to work with Javascript, this can be seen here: [Processing.js Version](http://www.joeaoregan.ie/Processing/processing.html#lab4)
+- I modified the original house code to work with Javascript, this can be seen here: ~~[Processing.js Version](http://www.joeaoregan.ie/Processing/processing.html#lab4)~~ (EDIT: No it can't, see "See P5.js on GitHub Pages" link above)

 ---